$\mathrm{L}^1$ full groups of flows: Topological generators

-The assumption for orbits to be uncountable is essential, and Corollary~\ref{cor:topological-rank} is in a striking difference with the dynamical interpretation of the topological rank of derived \( \LL^{1} \) full groups for discrete groups actions.
-As shown in~\cite[Thm.~4.3]{1902.10540}, an aperiodic action of a finitely generated group \( \Gamma \acts X \) has finite Rokhlin entropy if and only if the topological rank of \( D(\lfgr{\Gamma \acts X}) \) is finite.
+The assumption for orbits to be uncountable is essential, and Theorem~\ref{thm:generically-2-generated-derived} is in striking contrast to the dynamical interpretation of the topological rank of derived \( \LL^{1} \) full groups for actions of discrete groups.
+As shown in~\cite[Thm.~4.3]{MR4398251}, given an aperiodic measure-preserving action of a finitely generated group \( \Gamma \acts X \), the topological rank of \( \derived(\lfgr{\Gamma \acts X}) \) is finite if and only if the action has finite Rokhlin entropy.